-PMN 463 Pastoral Care Practicum (3 credits) Students apply classroom learning by serving and students apply classroom learning by serving and leading in a pastoral care ministry under the direction of a supervising mentor.
+PMN 463 Pastoral Care Practicum (3 credits) Students apply classroom learning by serving and leading in a pastoral care ministry under the direction of a supervising mentor.

 PMN 492 Foursquare Distinctives (3 credits)

 This course examines the history, doctrine, values, polity, licensing, and administrative policies of the Foursquare Gospel Church of Canada.
 Emphasis will be given to the unique characteristics of this "Interdenominational" denomination and its place in relation to the present global picture.